x-atlas-consortia/donor-metadata/README.md

 ## Configuration
 The application uses **app.cfg** to obtain:
 - consortium options (HuBMAP or SenNet)
+- environment option (dev or production)
 - entity-api environment (e.g., development or production)
+- URI for the Valueset Manager Google sheet
+- Globus client keys and secrets for HuBMAP and SenNet

+The application expects to find the app-config file in a folder on the local machine named donor-metadata.

 ## Databases
 The application works with three databases: